-E-Learning: Leveraged usage of Learning Management System (LMS) through SAP SuccessFactors.
+Leveraged of Learning E-Learning: usage (LMS) through SAP Management System SuccessFactors.
 Created a library of customized content for various functions and made available on the online platform for self-learning.

 Self-Development: Introduced the Professional Development Program (PDP) as a benefit in order to encourage and enable employees to build capabilities and competence (Technical & Functional) that are relevant and in line with their role requirement.
 Under this program employee are reimbursed their development cost ranging from ₹25,000 to ₹2,00,000 based on their grades.